 - Negotiate for a fair settlement that compensates you fully

-- Take your case before a jury if we cannot reach a fair offer
+- Take your personal injury case before a jury if we cannot reach a fair offer

 You are not alone.
-Contact Hollander Law Firm, P.A. today for a free case review with a Fort Lauderdale product liability lawyer.
+Contact Hollander Law Firm Accident Injury Lawyers today for a free case review with a Fort Lauderdale product liability lawyer.
 We work on a contingency fee basis.
 You pay nothing out of pocket for experienced legal counsel that levels the playing field against major manufacturers and insurance companies.